francocurotto/DDMre/documentation/rules/abilities_list.md

 Cost: COST+[1..4] x CREST

 ## RANGEKILLALL (RANGE, COST, CREST)
-Destroy all other monsters and items at a range of RANGE.
+Destroy all other monsters and items at a range of RANGE, except this monster.
 Cost: COST x CREST

 ## DISTANCEATTACK (MAX, COST, CREST)